conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Role
 ----

-The code-of-conduct (CoC) sub-team is responsible for accepting, handling and resolving code-of-conduct related items (including but not limited to CoC violations, enforcement, communications, warnings, etc.) on conda-forge's communication channels (including but not limited to Gitter, GitHub, Keybase, the various mailing lists, etc) pursuant to conda-forge's code of conduct document(s).
+The code-of-conduct (CoC) sub-team is responsible for accepting, handling and resolving code-of-conduct related items (including but not limited to CoC violations, enforcement, communications, warnings, etc.) on conda-forge's communication channels (including but not limited to Matrix, GitHub, Keybase, the various mailing lists, etc) pursuant to conda-forge's code of conduct document(s).

 Charter